Ethics in mathematics: Ethical issues in the mathematical profession

-Mathematicians in professional roles in finance and similar work have a particular responsibility to ensure they use the best methods and data to reach the right answer, as the prestige of mathematics is high and others rely on mathematical results which they cannot fully understand.
-Other ethical issues are shared with information economy professionals in general, such as duty of care, confidentiality of information, whistleblowing, and avoiding conflict of interest.

-Mathematicians have a professional responsibility to support the ethical use of mathematics in practice, both to sustain the reputation of the profession and to protect society from the impacts of unethical behaviour.
+Mathematicians have a professional responsibility to support the ethical use of mathematics in practice, both to sustain the reputation of the profession and to protect society from the impacts of unethical behavior.
 For example, mathematics is extensively applied in the use of Big Data in Artificial Intelligence applications, both by mathematicians and non-mathematicians, with complex impacts that are not readily understood or anticipated.

 Ethics in data journalism

-Journalism has an established Professional ethics which is affected by mathematical processing and (re-)publication of sources.
-Reusing information packaged as facts requires checking, and validating, form conceptual confusion to sampling and calculation errors.
-Other professional issues arise from the potential of automated tools which allow dissemination of publicly available data which has never been collated.
+Journalism has established Professional ethics which is affected by mathematical processing and (re-)publication of sources.
+Reusing information packaged as facts require checking, and validating, from conceptual confusion to sampling and calculation errors.
+Other professional issues arise from the potential of automated tools which allow the dissemination of publicly available data which has never been collated.

 Misuse of statistics

-Applications of mathematics generally involve drawing of conclusions from quantitative data.
-Due to uncertainities that mathematical models deal with, challenges in drawing and communicating any conclusions, there is a possibility of mathematicians misleading the clients as they are not generally aware of quantitative techniques.
-To avoid such instance, statisticians codified their ethics in the 1980s in a declaration of the ISI, recognising that there would often be conflicting demands from stakeholders, with ethical decisions a matter of professional judgement.
+Applications of mathematics generally involve drawing conclusions from quantitative data.
+Due to uncertainties that mathematical models deal with, and challenges in drawing and communicating any conclusions, there is a possibility of mathematicians misleading the clients as they are not generally aware of quantitative techniques.
+To avoid such instances, statisticians codified their ethics in the 1980s in a declaration of the ISI, recognizing that there would often be conflicting demands from stakeholders, with ethical decisions a matter of professional judgment.